Upperclassmen Housing Selection Kicks Off, Sparks Mixed Views Among Students

 Cornell University is in the midst of their brand new housing selection process, in which — for the first time — rising juniors and seniors get first choice of rooms.
 The process for upperclassmen room selection began earlier this month on Sept.
 5, and will last until Sept.
 21, as announced in an email sent to students by Housing and Residential Life on Aug.
 25.

-In an email to The Sun, Senior Director of Campus Life Marketing and Communication said that the changes were based on student and family feedback from the last several years and an assessment process that included student focus groups over the last two semesters.
+In an email to The Sun, Senior Director of Campus Life Marketing and Communication Karen Brown said that the changes were based on student and family feedback from the last several years and an assessment process that included student focus groups over the last two semesters.

 Previously, housing was done in a lottery system in which rising sophomores, who are required to live on campus with some exceptions, were given priority.
 Upperclassmen in select dorms had the option for continued occupancy — however, housing was not a guarantee.